GST is a major tax reform in India’s indirect tax structure. It is a consumption-based tax levied on the supply of goods and services.

 But, to administer GST in a country like India, a model had to be designed involving both Centre and States in its implementation.
 This is because India is a federal country.
 Here, both Centre and States have powers to levy and collect taxes through their respective legislations.

-Accordingly, a Dual GST Model was implemented that distributed powers to both Centre and States to levy the tax concurrently.
-And, depending upon the nature of supply, following are the components of GST: 1) Central GST (CGST), 2) State GST (SGST), 3) Union Territory GST (UTGST) and 4) Integrated GST (IGST).
+Accordingly, a Dual GST Model has implemented that distributed powers to both Centre and States to levy the tax concurrently.

 Hence, to understand each of the above mentioned GST components, we first need to look at

 - levy and collection of taxes under such a structure and

 Since India is a federal country, the Constitution gives powers to both Centre and States to levy and collect taxes.
 Under the post-independence indirect tax regime, separate Central and State laws were formulated to govern the taxation of goods and services.
 Therefore, both Central and State governments levied and collected taxes on goods or services at different points of the supply chain.
 This meant that the same set of goods or services were taxed multiple times throughout the value chain.

 For instance, the Central Government had powers to levy a tax on the manufacture of goods except for alcoholic liquor, narcotics, etc. Central Excise, Customs, and Service Tax were the major taxes for the Central Government.
 The States, on the other hand, had powers to levy tax on the sale of goods.
 Central Sales Tax (CST) was the major tax for State Governments along with Octroi, Entertainment Tax, etc.